Chasing1020/Chasing1020.github.io/post/database/database-systems/index.md

 Insert tuples from query into another table:

-→Inner **SELECT** must generate the same columns as the target table.
+- Inner **SELECT** must generate the same columns as the target table.

-→DBMSs have different options/syntax on what to do with integrity violations (e.g., invalid duplicates).
+- DBMSs have different options/syntax on what to do with integrity violations (e.g., invalid duplicates).

 >   Output Control